 Is buying farmland a good investment?
 The fact is that land is expensive and you would need an average return of 13% or more for the investment to provide a better return than the stock market.

 It’s hard to nail down an exact rate of return on land; however, it’s possible to see upward of 20% in a year, based on our research.
 See our analysis below for more details.

 I have a friend whose father buys a lot of farmland.
 He went from having $0 to a net worth of about $50 million in the span of 30 years.

 Warren Buffett even owns a big plot of land a few hours from me.

 As most loyal readers know, I grew up on a farm.
-I’m still pretty involved (harvest video coming up in the next few weeks!).
-Every adult on my dad’s side of the family owns farmland.
-They all have their reasons…
+I’m still pretty involved (harvest video coming in the next few weeks).

 “They aren’t making any more land.”